moliver28/research-handbook/content/handbook/finance/expenses.md

 **iiPay**

 - Team Members must submit their expenses through Navan.
 - All Individual contractors or C2C, with exception of Nigeria will be reimbursed by iiPay by the 22nd of each month.
 All expenses must be submitted and approved by the Accounts Payable team (for out of policy expenses) by the 6th of each month to be included in the current month payment.
-For contractors with C2C status, be sure to contact the Payroll team via email at nonuspayroll@gitlab.com and expenses@gitlab.com if you need to set up a separate bank for your expense reimbursement.
+For contractors with C2C status, be sure to contact the Payroll team via email at nonuspayroll@gitlab.com and submit a request under the `Expenses -> General Expenses` page of [HelpLab](/handbook/business-technology/enterprise-applications/guides/helplab-guide/) if you need to set up a separate bank for your expense reimbursement.

 **CXC Global**